 If you've tasted Pecan Sandies you know how deliciously rich they are - perfectly crisp, buttery, nutty, and just the right amount of crumbly.

-I've been meaning to create a healthier vegan pecan cookie for a while, and after recently posting these Easy Almond Flour Cookies, I realized that was totally the way to go!
+I've been meaning to create a healthier vegan pecan cookie for a while, and after recently posting these Easy Almond Flour Cookies, I realized that combining almond flour with homemade pecan flour would be the perfect base!

-Almond flour has a naturally buttery flavor, so I combined it with pecans and tweaked the recipe just a bit to let the pecans shine through.
+Almond flour has a naturally buttery flavor, and creates such a nice texture in cookies.
+So I combined it with toasted and ground pecans and tweaked the recipe just a bit to let the pecans shine through.

-I think you'll LOVE these 4-ingredient, super easy vegan pecan sandies!
+I think you'll LOVE these super easy vegan pecan sandies!
 They're:

 - FREE from oil, gluten, soy, coconut, and refined sugar